 The Music of the 1980s

-Because all of the major turmoils from the 1960s and the 1970s — the counterculture movement, the Vietnam war, the Watergate scandal and the domestic economic crisis — many Americans were left frustrated.
-Their confidence towards their fellow citizens and the government were severely undermined.
+From the 1960s and the 1970s, America experienced a range of upheavals — the counterculture movement, the Vietnam war, the Watergate scandal, the domestic economic crisis, and much more.
+As a result, many Americans were left frustrated.
+Their confidence in their fellow citizens and the government was severely undermined.
 By the end of Jimmy Carter’s presidency, the idealistic dreams of many Americans were destroyed by inflation, foreign policy troubles and escalating crime.
-To cope with the turmoil, Americans adopted a new conservatism in social, political and economic way of living, under the Reagan administration.
+To cope with the turmoil, Americans adopted a new conservatism in social, political and economic way of living under the Reagan administration.

 The 1980s is also a decade known for its materialism and consumerism, not to mention the rise of the “yuppie” culture, according to Guitar Junky.
 Many young, highly-educated people who were enjoying good pay got to also enjoy the benefits from it, of course.
 Having disposable income at hand, they were able to indulge their pleasures such as hitting the bars, watching box-office films, spending on designer apparel, records, fancy cars, as well as the latest in technology back then.
 They were also able to imitate the latest fashions of their movie and pop music idols.

-And speaking of fashion, 1980s is also memorable in terms of fashion.
-Much of the early 1980s fashion were very much like the 1970s — colors somewhat subdued, lots of browns, tans, and oranges.
+Speaking of fashion, the 1980s is also memorable in terms of the developments in this field.
+Much of the early 1980s fashion was very much like the 1970s — colors somewhat subdued, lots of browns, tans, and oranges.
 Blocky shapes were in every corner, and dressing like a tennis player was still considered cool.

 But by the mid-1980s, the whole thing changed when pop music stars such as Madonna and Cyndi Lauper became popular.
 They introduced an entirely new style that most people associate with the 1980s to the present day.
 Bright colors, spandex, bangles, hoop earrings, teased hair, loud makeup and neon clothing were the order of 80s fashion for women.
 For the guys, activewear such as sweatpants and sweatshirts, denim jeans and jackets, wild-colored thick, itchy sweaters and athletic shoes were “in” during the decade.

 Despite the virtual monopoly enjoyed by the three big television networks — ABC, CBS and NBC — cable television began to experience unprecedented growth.
 For a fee, subscribers got to enjoy a wide array of channels that include MTV, ESPN, HBO, CNN, Nickelodeon and others.
-Of course, we take cable TV for granted these days, but way back in the 1980s few households were having the privilege of a cable TV.
+We take cable TV for granted these days, but way back in the 1980s, just a few households had the privilege of a cable TV.

 Music of the 1980s